Zebradil/cloudflare-dynamic-dns/README.md

 This way (via running multiple timers) you can use multiple configurations at the same time.

 By default a timer is triggered one minute after boot and then every 5 minutes.
 It is not configurable currently.

+To avoid unnecessary requests to Cloudflare API state files are used.
+They're created in `/var/lib/cloudflare-dynamic-dns/` and named after `domain` configuration variable in corresponding config files.
+A state file contains IPv6 address which was set in a Cloudflare DNS AAAA record during the last successful run.
+If the current IPv6 address is the same as in the state file, no additional API requests are done.